Hamza Čataković

-Hamza Čataković ([xǎmza tʃǎtakoʋitɕ]; born 15 January 1997) is a Bosnian professional footballer who plays as a forward.
+Hamza Čataković ([xǎmza tʃǎtakoʋitɕ]; born 15 January 1997) is a Bosnian professional footballer who plays as a forward for TFF First League club Esenler Erokspor.

 Čataković started his professional career at Sarajevo, before joining Trenčín in 2017.

 Club career

 Early career

 Čataković started playing football at local clubs, before joining Sarajevo's youth academy in 2015.
 In July 2015, Čataković won the golden boot at the CEE Cup in Czech Republic, with 6 goals.
 He made his professional debut against Slavija on 4 November 2015 at the age of 18.
 On 20 March 2016, he scored his first professional goal against the same opponent.

 In June 2016, he suffered a severe knee injury, which was diagnosed as anterior cruciate ligament tear and was sidelined for almost a year.

 Trenčín

 In January 2017, while still recovering from the injury, Čataković was loaned to Slovak team AS Trenčín until the end of season.
 In June, he signed a three-year deal with them.
 He scored on his competitive debut for the club in UEFA Europa League qualifier against Torpedo Kutaisi on 29 June.
 A month later, on his league debut, he provided an assist for the winning goal against Senica.
 On 10 March 2018, he scored his first league goal, in an away loss to Spartak Trnava.

 In January 2020, he extended his contract until June 2021.